DShirk/mb-docs/docs/Specifications/initiative.md

 ### Epic 1:

-The ability to assemble tables from legal conclusions and their supporting information.
+The ability to analyze and display our corpus data in a table deliverable.

 ### Epic 2:

-The ability to build live presentation pages that contain tables, text, images, etc for delivery to clients.
+The ability to create live presentation pages of deliverables for clients.

 User Story:
 The ability to save and re-use presentation templates.

-### Epic 3:

-The ability to dynamically evaluate the confidence in certain conclusions (based on their authority hierarchy)
+User Story:
+Adding a table to a presentation page.

+User Story:
+Adding an abstract to a presentation page to summarize what's being presented.

 ### Epic 4: